-Cruising Holidays with Activities on The Caledonian Canal and Loch Ness. experience amidst superb Highland scenery.
-Choose to have a holiday of gentle or opt to participate in a range of outdoor activities including walking, cycling, cabins each with one wide and one standard berth, a powerful hot shower, wash lockers and shelving.
+Cruising Holidays with Activities on The Caledonian Canal and Loch Ness. a unique holiday experience amidst superb Highland scenery.

+or opt to participate in a range of outdoor activities including walking, cycling, barges have 6 cabins, each with one wide and one standard berth, a powerful hot hanging lockers and shelving.
 Good food and good company go hand in hand on board and we pride ourselves on the quality of the cuisine.
-Everyone dines together at the large 'captains table' in the main saloon.
+Everyone dines together at the large 'captain’s table' in the main saloon.
 All cruises are fully inclusive of meals and activity instruction.
-See our website for dates and full details. and full details.
+See our website for dates and full details.
 Contact the office team.
 Tel: +44 (0)1397 772167.